JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 ### Native Scripting

-This approach is different from above two protocols.
+This approach is different from the above two protocols.
 In the above two approaches, the automation script (client) and the browser are separated and run in different processes.
 In contrast, in this approach, the automation script is embedded in the browser itself and hence the browser is directly controlled by the injected script.

 This comes with some trade-offs such as being unable to support multiple browser tabs and more than one browser cannot be controlled at a time.
 But it has its own uniqueness and strengths.